 This method would also prevent a thief from showing up with a different trailer and lifting your ski off and onto their trailer.
 And it prevents someone showing up with cheap spare wheels, removing your lug nuts to remove the boot, and replacing with their wheels before heading off with your ski.

 Traveling Safely with a Watercraft

-We sometimes take long trips and park the tow vehicle and trailer well away from our houseboat or camping site.
+We sometimes tow our Sea Doos on long distance trips.
+We park the tow vehicle and trailer well away from our houseboat or camping site.
 So we use a hitch lock for the receiver, the hitch pin lock for the trailer, and take cables with us to lock our skis up at our site.